-The workhorse of measurements of the temperature at the height of the Hydroxyl layer has been the Czerny-Turner scanning spectrometer.
+The workhorse of measurements of the temperature at the height of the Hydroxyl layer, is the Czerny-Turner scanning spectrometer.
 The name comes from Czerny and Turner, the designers who first used this combination of lenses, slits and gratings to make a spectrometer.

 Czerny-Turner scanning spectrometer

-Spectra of parts of the Hydroxyl airglow emission have been measured above Davis station, Antarctica, (68.6°S, 78.0°E) with a Czerny-Turner spectrometer since 1990.
+A Czerny-Turner spectrometer Spectra has been measuring parts of the Hydroxyl airglow emission above Davis station since 1990.